 Trending choice: Louisville Xeno

 The Xeno Line of Louisville Slugger’s softball series, is by far its most popular, and the new XENO PLUS looks ready to be its flagship.
-We feel this is the top overall choice when is comes to 2016 bats.
+We feel this is the top overall choice when is comes to 2016 bats (a brand new 2017 model was actually just released and my guess is both versions will still excel).

 With its 100% composite construct, 2-piece design, and perfectly balanced swing weight, you are guaranteed to reach the speeds you’ve wanted and the control that will have scouts taking notice.
 The patented iST Technology, their top notch two-piece design, severely lowers vibration and gives you the flex you need without compromising the solid make of the bat and a slightly stiffer feel for more efficient energy transfer on contact and a HUGE sweetspot.